grinnell-cs/csc151-images/_eboards/eboard19-2.md

 > Yes.
 Second redos for MPs 1, 2, and 3 are due the Sunday after break.

 > First redos for MPs 4 and 5 are also due that Sunday.

+Will we have the first redos graded soon?

+> Yes, by the first Friday of spring break.

 If I make up a lab, can I stop after ??? minutes and submit whatever I've completed.